Recycle Right

 COMMUNITY PAGE

 The Community page enables users to share recycling tips, join workshops and craft groups, and participate in Q&A discussions.
-To prevent misuse, such as scanning items solely to earn rewards, the app includes safeguards to ensure fair participation.
 Additionally, the chatbot "Righty" provides instant answers to user questions, enhancing the responsiveness of the Q&A experience.

 RESEARCH